Leslie Cheung leads an all-star cast in Wong Kar-wai’s sophomore film…

 Mimi is better able to Yuddy’s games, but when the chance to find out the truth about his real mother finally arises she too is left behind as he heads off to the Philippines.
 She looks to Yuddy’s best friend, Zeb (Jacky Cheung, High Risk, A Chinese Ghost Story II, Ashes Of Time), for help, but once again one of Yuddy’s ex’s has become the object of unwanted affection.

 Meanwhile in the Philippines Yuddy, who has run into Tide – now a sailor – is about to let his self-destructive streak get the better of him.

-Though even ardent fans of Kar-wai may be thrown by the final scene, where Tony Leung appears at the end, grooming himself in much the same way as Yuddy before going out.
-In fact this was meant to set up a sequel, but due to the films poor box office performance that never happened.
+Though even ardent fans of Wong may be thrown by the final scene, where Tony Leung appears at the end, grooming himself in much the same way as Yuddy before going out.
+In fact, this was meant to set up a sequel, but due to the films poor box office performance that never happened.

-Perhaps the most unusual aspect of the film is it’s soundtrack, for once it’s real, not dubbed on later.
+Perhaps the most unusual aspect of the film is its soundtrack, for once it’s real, not dubbed on later.
 So rare is it, even now, for Hong Kong movies to record the soundtrack at the time.
-For filmmakers, it’s money saving exercise – no need to lug around the expensive sound equipment, and you get to overdub a Mandarin soundtrack later (and therefore gain most of China and Taiwan as an audience for your movie).
+For filmmakers, it’s a money-saving exercise – no need to lug around the expensive sound equipment, and you get to overdub a Mandarin soundtrack later (and therefore gain most of China and Taiwan as an audience for your movie).
 It’s refreshing and even a little disturbing to hear the actors true voices, undistorted by posthumous recording sessions in stifled, claustrophobic sound studios.